-2.12 In May 2011 the eight Local Authorities of Dorset commissioned Justin Gardner Consulting to prepare an update to the 2007/8 Strategic Housing Market Assessment (undertaking new market research and using updated data from the 2008 Housing Need and Demand Survey).

-2.13 In accordance with department for Communities and Local Government (CLG) guidance, the SHMA Update was produced in consultation with stakeholders and provided data, analysis and policy recommendations.
+- 2.12 In May 2011 the eight Local Authorities of Dorset commissioned Justin Gardner Consulting to prepare an update to the 2007/8 Strategic Housing Market Assessment (undertaking new market research and using updated data from the 2008 Housing Need and Demand Survey). - 2.13 In accordance with DCLG guidance, the SHMA Update was produced in consultation with stakeholders and provided data, analysis and policy recommendations.
 Master documents were produced encompassing the two primary Housing Market Areas (West Dorset/Weymouth & Bournemouth/Poole).
 Individual reports were also published for each Local Authority area including Christchurch and East Dorset.